sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 - `kube_drain_include_daemonsets` (default: `false`) – When set to `true` the command renders `--ignore-daemonsets=false`, which forces the drain to wait for daemonset-managed pods.
 Because daemonsets are typically recreated immediately, the drain will appear to hang unless the daemonset is scaled to zero first.
 - `kube_drain_delete_emptydir_data` (default: `true`) – Enables `--delete-emptydir-data` so pods using `emptyDir` volumes are terminated instead of blocking the drain.
 - `kube_drain_timeout` (default: `10m`) – Maps to the native `--timeout` flag on `kubectl drain` to abort the operation when the grace period expires.
 The timeout must include a unit (e.g. `5m`, `30s`).
-- `kube_kubectl_command_timeout` (default: `900`) – Caps the runtime of every delegated `kubectl` invocation to prevent the Ansible task itself from running forever if the client hangs or loses connectivity.
+- `kube_kubeconfig_delegate_path` (default: `/etc/rancher/rke2/rke2.yaml`) – Path to the kubeconfig file on
+  the selected delegate.
+The helper copies this file to the controller before invoking Kubernetes modules.

 When a drain times out or hangs, take the following recovery steps: